BnuyLinus/BnuyLinus/README.md

 Haii I'm Linus, a techie bunny with memory issues beyond just my Computer.
-Currently in an apprenticeship as an IT-specialist for system-integration here in Germany, I'm honing my skills in mostly Admin-related stuff, delving into realms like scripting, automation, networking, and Linux wizardry.
+Junior Site Reliability Engineer in Germany, I'm honing my skills in mostly Admin-related stuff, delving into realms like scripting, automation, networking, and Linux wizardry.
 While I may not be an expert just yet, I'm definitely on the journey of continuous learning.

 I had a year-long adventure with Java,